-Sharan Grewal is a post-doctoral research fellow at the Brookings Institution.
-His research examines democratization, security studies, and political Islam in the Arab world, especially Egypt and Tunisia.
+Sharan Grewal is an Assistant Professor of Government at the College of William & Mary, and a visiting fellow at the Brookings Institution.
+He received a PhD in Politics from Princeton University in 2018.
+His research examines democratization, security studies, and political Islam in the Arab world, especially Egypt, Tunisia, and Algeria.

 Broadly speaking, his work examines why militaries and religious movements at times pose a threat to democracy, while in others are integral to its success.
 Methodologically, he employs a mixed-methods approach involving interviews, surveys, lab experiments, and cross-national analyses.